Where to buy hand sanitizer: we've hunted down stock online

 This kit from Cabinet contains hand sanitizer spray (70% alcohol), as well as cold and flu medicine for day and night, and Acetaminophen.
 In short, it's a good pack to have if you're hit with flu-like symptoms.
 It's in stock now.
 There's also a "pay-what-you-can" policy for those in need.View Deal

 Want to stock up your medicine cabinet while you're at home?
-This kit contains that all-important hand sanitizer, but also enough painkillers, fever reducers, cold and flu tablets and cough suppressants to see your family through (almost) anything this period at home might throw at you.
+This kit contains that all-important hand sanitizer, but also enough painkillers, fever reducers, cold and flu tablets and cough suppressants to see your family through anything this period at home can throw at you.
 View Deal

 Hand sanitizer | From $9.99 at Vel-Ray